Italian banks near saturation point on government debt

 During the euro zone crisis, the ECB launched two long-term refinancing operations (LTROs), showering banks with cheap three-year loans.
 Italian lenders used these to load up on higher-yielding government bonds, propping up their profits which had been hit by recession.

-In August, they held 397 billion euros (337 billion pounds) in Italian government bonds, near a record 402 billion in June.
+In August, they held 397 billion euros ($538 billion) in Italian government bonds, near a record 402 billion in June.
 This is nearly double what they had at the end of 2011, meaning they used most of the 255 billion in LTRO funds borrowed from the ECB in 2011 and 2012 to buy their own government's paper.

 SKETCHY DETAILS